Ophthalmology at The University of Edinburgh

 Clinical Ophthalmology at The University of Edinburgh

-Ophthalmology sits within the Division of Health Sciences in the Deanery of Clinical Sciences of the Edinburgh Medical School and is affiliated to NHS Lothian’s Princess Alexandra Eye Pavilion (PAEP), the tertiary referral eye hospital in Edinburgh.
+Ophthalmology is part of the School of Clinical Surgery and sits within the Clinical Sciences Teaching Organisation (CSTO) of the Deanery of Clinical Sciences of the Edinburgh Medical School, College of Medicine & Veterinary Medicine and is affiliated to NHS Lothian’s Princess Alexandra Eye Pavilion (PAEP), the tertiary referral eye hospital in Edinburgh.
+The programmes’ Clinical Leads are Professor Baljean Dhillon and Professor Roshini Sanders, Programme Directors.
+Dr Heather Ellis, Deputy Programme Director, is the Academic Lead.

 The general and subspecialty expertise spans all aspects of medical and surgical ophthalmology and has strong active research links with other specialties at the Royal Infirmary of Edinburgh (RIE), including the Anne Rowling Clinic in regenerative neurology, and the Western General Hospital in neuro-ophthalmology and infectious diseases.
 Ophthalmology has access to excellent research mentorship and state of the art research facilities based in the Queen’s Medical Research Institute, Clinical Research Imaging Centre (Director Professor van Beek), the MRC Centres for Regenerative Medicine (Director Professor C Ffrench-Constant), Brain Sciences (Director Professor S Chandran) and Centre for Cognitive Ageing and Cognitive Epidemiology (Professor I Deary).